-Home Liability Coverage, also known as Personal Liability Insurance, protects you if someone is injured or their property is damaged due to an accident that happens on your property or because of your personal activities.
-It covers medical expenses, legal defense fees, and settlement costs if you’re found legally responsible.
+Home Liability Coverage, also known as Personal Liability Insurance, protects you financially if someone is injured or their property is damaged due to an accident involving your home, your family members, or your personal activities.
+This coverage helps pay for medical expenses, legal defense costs, and settlements if you’re found legally responsible.

-We make sure your liability limits are high enough to cover medical costs, lawsuits, and potential settlements—protecting your finances and your home.
+We help ensure your liability limits are strong enough to cover medical claims, lawsuits, and settlements.

-Our claims team helps you navigate complex liability cases, ensuring quick resolution and fair representation throughout the process.
+Our team guides you through complex liability claims, ensuring efficient handling and fair outcomes.

 We help you adjust your coverage limits and add endorsements like Umbrella Insurance for extended protection beyond standard policy limits.

-From minor mishaps to major accidents, we build coverage that gives you confidence knowing your home, savings, and lifestyle are secure.
+From minor accidents to major claims, we design coverage that protects your home, finances, and peace of mind.

 It includes financial protection for injuries or property damage that you or your family cause to others, as well as legal defense and settlement costs if you are sued.